hyperledger/fabric/docs/source/certs_management.md

 #### TLS Certificates

-TLS Certificates allow Fabric nodes and clients to sign and encrypt communications.
+TLS certificates allow Fabric nodes and clients to sign and encrypt communications.
 A valid TLS Certificate is required for any channel communication.

 ### Enrollment Certificate Expiration

-All Enrollment Certificates are assigned an expiration date by the issuing Certificate Authority (CA).
+All Enrollment certificates are assigned an expiration date by the issuing Certificate Authority (CA).
 Expiration dates must be monitored, and certificates must be re-enrolled before expiration.
 The most important Enrollment Certificate parameter is the **Not After** element, which indicates its expiration date.

 ## Certificates and Locations